ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

     indices for all atoms in the systems.

-    **Note** that DL_POLY_4 determines which shell model to use by scanning shells’ weights provided the FIELD file (see Section :ref:`shell-models`).
-If all shells have
-    zero weight the DL_POLY_4 will choose the relaxed shell model.
+    **Note** that DL_POLY_4 determines which shell model to use by scanning shells’ weights provided the FIELD file.
+If all shells have zero weight the DL_POLY_4 will choose the relaxed shell model.
 If no shell has zero weight then DL_POLY_4 will choose the dynamical one.
     In case when some shells are massless and some are not DL_POLY_4 will